Prostate Cancer - What is it and Why is it important

 - Avoid smoking and limit alcohol intake; both have been linked to various cancers.

-- Avoid sexually transmitted and underlying chronic infections or prostatitis.
+- Avoid sexually transmitted and underlying chronic infections or prostatitis

 - Regular screening & medical checkups – Men over 50, or those with a family history of prostate cancer, should consider regular PSA tests for early detection.

 Prostate cancers are treatable if detected early.
 Annual PSA test monitoring is extremely important after the age of 50 years.
+Beware that PSA tests can sometimes show a false positive.